AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/sales-campaign-settings.md

 ---
 description: Sales Campaign Settings - Marketo Docs - Product Documentation
 title: Sales Campaign Settings
-hide: yes
-hidefromtoc: yes
 exl-id: 30674296-4a29-4349-afa8-4307be355d07
 ---
 # Sales Campaign Settings {#sales-campaign-settings}

-The sales campaign settings section allows you to configure a specific sales campaign so it can work to best fit your team's use cases for that campaign.
+The Sales Campaign settings section allows you to configure a specific Sales Campaign so it can work to best fit your team's use cases for that Sales Campaign.

 ## Skip Weekends {#skip-weekends}